 Let’s get ready for spring break!
 Whether you’re taking a big family vacation, a road trip to the nearest city, or just sending the kids to Grandma’s house, it is time to get organized.
 Spring break is supposed to be fun and relaxing, so don’t stress out and leave the planning to me.
-I’ve got a week of spring break vacation tips and ideas to share here on One Mama’s Daily Drama.
-Today’s topic is kids car activities for road trips.
+I’ve got a week of spring break vacation tips and ideas.
+Today’s topic is road trip car activities for kids.
 Sitting still and being [relatively] quiet can be a challenge for all ages.
 I’ve rounded up some of our favorite things to do and several free printables.

 1. Listen to audio books